forge-55/bunkeros/README.md

 **For detailed installation instructions, see [INSTALL.md](INSTALL.md)**

-### Selecting Your Edition

-At the SDDM login screen, click the session selector (usually in the top-right corner) and choose:

-- **BunkerOS (Standard)** - SwayFX with effects disabled for maximum performance
-- **BunkerOS (Enhanced)** - SwayFX with visual effects enabled

-Your choice is remembered until you change it.
-Both editions use the same SwayFX compositor and share identical configuration, keybindings, and workflow.

 ## Project Structure

 All configuration files are stored in this repository and copied to their appropriate locations: